Provincetown Hotel, Travel and Directions

 All major rental car companies are available at both Boston and Providence Airports.
 Should you wish to rent a car once you're in Provincetown, Enterprise Rent A Car is available at the local airport.
 You can get information from their web site at www.enterprise.com.

-Bus service to Provincetown is also available with the Plymouth and Brockton Bus Lines.
+Peter Pan Bus provides service to Provincetown is available from Boston for $25 each way.
 Travel time is approximately four hours from Boston.

-The Provincetown Bus Station is on MacMillan Wharf in the center of town.
-You can reach Plymouth and Brockton Bus Lines at (508) 771-6191 or by visiting their web site at www.p-b.com/PtownRte.html
+The Provincetown Bus Station is on MacMillan Wharf in the center of town. s and Hyannis.

 This is a great service running between New York and Boston and at prices far cheaper than offered by air or rail.

-The excutive LimoLiner runs between Hilton New York Hotel on 6th Ave at 53rd St, New York and the Hilton Boston Back Bay Hotel on Boyslton Street, Boston.
+The executive LimoLiner runs between Hilton New York Hotel on 6th Ave at 53rd St, New York and the Hilton Boston Back Bay Hotel on Boylston Street, Boston.

 Fast, 90-minute, passenger ferry service is available from Boston to Provincetown from mid May to mid October.
 You can book your tickets by phone or online.
 Both ferries dock at MacMillan Wharf in Provincetown.